bindusri0702/RAG_Book_Recommendation/README.md

 # Book Recommendation Model using RAG

 This project implements a book recommendation system using Retrieval-Augmented Generation (RAG) architecture.
-The model is built with the Groq API and LangChain, leveraging Amazon books data to provide personalized book recommendations.
+The model is built with the Groq API, PineCone Vector Database and LangChain, leveraging Amazon books data to provide personalized book recommendations.
 The RAG model combines the strengths of retrieval and generation, allowing it to generate contextually relevant recommendations based on user queries.

 ## Data